shenwei356/taxonkit/doc/docs/usage.md

   -h, --help              help for taxonkit
       --line-buffered     use line buffering on output, i.e., immediately writing to stdin/file for every line of output -o, --out-file string   out file ("-" for stdout, suffix .gz for gzipped out) (default "-") -j, --threads int       number of CPUs.
-2 is enough (default value: 1 for single-CPU PC, 2 for others) (default 2) --verbose           print verbose information
+4 is enough (default 4) --verbose           print verbose information

-Use "taxonkit [command] --help" for more information about a command

 ```